 Remittance is a sum of money provided as a payment or a gift.
-Generally, this money is gifted by family members, relatives or close friends on special occasions or as a support.
+Generally, family members gift this money to their loved ones on special occasions or as a support.

-By the end of 2022, it is expected that the global remittance industry will represent $630B.
+By the end of 2022, the global remittance industry is expected to represent $630B.
 Most cash flows are issued by developed economies to developing ones.
 According to World Remit, the top 10 countries receiving remittances in 2022 were India, China, Mexico, The Philippines, Egypt, Pakistan, France, Bangladesh, Germany, and Nigeria.

 For these countries and several others from developing economies, remittances represent a decent part of the national GDP.
 Thus, making them essential for the survival of the local population.
 For instance, in 2021, remittances in Mexico totaled up to $51.4B (mainly coming from the US) which represented 4% of the country’s total GDP.
 To compare, remittances represented 0.02945% of the USA’s total GDP in 2020.

 Although remittances are a key solution to poverty in several countries, the remittance industry is still lacking the proper tools and services to make them accessible.
 In this article, we will be covering the limits of the remittance industry.